Taco Braid Recipe

 - 1/4 cup sliced ripe olives

-- 3. In a large skillet, cook beef and mushrooms over medium heat until meat is no longer pink; drain.
+- 2. In a skillet, cook beef and mushrooms over medium heat until meat is no longer pink; drain.
 Stir in tomato sauce and taco seasoning.
 Set aside 1 tablespoon beaten egg.
 Stir remaining egg into beef mixture.
 Cool completely.

 Reviews for Taco Braid

 "Great.
 I put in 1 cup cheddar.
 Everyone liked."